Generative AI-Powered Plugin for Robust Federated Learning in Heterogeneous IoT Networks: Introduction

 Several methods have been proposed to address this client-drift phenomenon by modifying the local training process.
 For instance, proximal regularization \cite{li2018federated} and restricted-softmax function \cite{li2021edrs} help alleviate client-drift but increase edge-side complexity.
 In this paper, we propose a novel plugin to mitigate client drift in heterogeneous FL environments.
-Our approach involves paraphrasing data using generative AI and selecting an optimal set of edge devices to participate in the updates, thereby approximating the Non-IID data distributions to IID as shown in Fig. \ref{fig:pic1}.
-Our proposed plugin provides a flexible solution that can be adapted to a wide range of FL frameworks and practical use cases, especially relevant in medical text classification.
+Our approach involves paraphrasing data using generative AI and selecting an optimal set of edge devices to participate in the updates, thereby approximating the Non-IID data distributions to IID as shown in Fig. \ref{fig:pic0}.
+Moreover, the proposed plugin can be seamlessly integrated with any FL method.